kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 </li>
 </ol>

-<h2>What I learned</h2>
+<h2>What were my main takeaways from this job search?</h2>
-My biggest takeaway from this recent job search is...
+My biggest takeaway was:
->"WOW...it's REALLY good to have React experience nowadays!!!"
+>"It's REALLY good to have React experience nowadays!!!"

-I do have other skills but having React experience made this the easiest job search I ever went through!
+I do have other skills but having React experience made this the easiest job search I've ever went through.
 However, this job hunt was also brutal reminder of how I always need to keep my skill set current.

 There's a sticky on my desktop listing the skills I need to learn/ramp up on...cloud stuff, Node, etc. I'll have to find time to do just that: I have no other choice.